1. Joey- Just Didn’t Work Without the Gang

 NCIS launched from a two-episode arc within JAG, but few expected it to become one of the most successful franchises in television.
 The original courtroom drama faded, while NCIS thrived with a mix of smart cases and strong characters.
 Mark Harmon’s Gibbs led a team that balanced crime-solving with emotional depth.
 “We focused on character more than plot,” Harmon explained.
 That formula worked.
 The show inspired multiple spin-offs and gained a loyal global audience.
 NCIS didn’t just follow in JAG’s footsteps, it left it behind entirely.
 It’s proof that quiet beginnings can still build empires.

-This story 12 TV Spin-Offs That Should Never Have Happened and 5 That Were Better Than the Original was first published on Daily FETCH
+This story 21 TV Spin-Offs That Flopped and 12 That Outperformed Their Originals was first published on Daily FETCH